telerik/blazor-docs/themes/overview.md

 ## Static Assets

-Static assets are part of the NuGet package that the framework will copy to the output folder during build.
-They allow you to rely only on local resources for the app and do not need to be changed in the future.
+Static assets are part of the NuGet package and the framework will copy them to the output folder during build automatically.
+They provide the following benefits:

+* The necessary resources for the package are always available to you from the framework.
+* The application can rely only on local resources and not on third parties (such as CDN providers).
+* You do not have to change their paths after updating the package version (a common requirement when using CDNs).

 >caption Reference the Telerik theme from the static assets